Learning to Fly (Pink Floyd song): Background

 The song was primarily written by David Gilmour, who developed the music from a 1986 demo by Jon Carin, while the lyrics were written by Anthony Moore.
 The notable rhythm pattern at the beginning of the song was already present in the demo, and Carin stated that it was influenced by Steve Jansen or Yukihiro Takahashi.
-Moore's demo, titled "Earthbound Misfit", featuring his lyrics with a different tune, is included on his Home of the Demo compilation, due for release in October 2024.
+Moore's demo, titled "Earthbound Misfit", featuring his lyrics with a different tune, is included on his Home of the Demo compilation, released in October 2024.

 The inspiration for the lyrics came about as Gilmour was learning to fly aeroplanes at the time of the recording, often spending time in the air during the mornings before arriving at the studio in the afternoon.
 It has also been interpreted as a metaphor for beginning something new, experiencing a radical change in life, or, more specifically, Gilmour's feelings about striking out as the new leader of Pink Floyd after the departure of Roger Waters.
 Gilmour stated on Westwood One's Pink Floyd 25th Anniversary Special in 1992 that "we were, as Pink Floyd, learning to fly again."
 Also an avid pilot, drummer Nick Mason's voice can be heard at around the middle of the song.
 "Learning to Fly" was included on Pink Floyd's greatest hits collection Echoes: The Best of Pink Floyd.

 The track was regularly performed live on the band's two post-Roger Waters tours, with touring guitarist Tim Renwick playing the song's guitar solos (although David Gilmour played the solos on the studio version of the track).
 A live version is included on Delicate Sound of Thunder and Pulse.
-At the end of the final solo in both versions, a guitar lick from the second verse of "Young Lust" ("Oooh, baby set me free") is played.
+At the end of the final solo in both versions, a guitar lick from the second verse of The Walls "Young Lust" ("Oooh, baby set me free") is played.

 In Ultimate Classic Rock's retrospective ranking of the Pink Floyd catalogue, "Learning To Fly" was ranked 41 of 167 and 2nd-best of post-Waters era.